owenhhj/chemlabtech/README.md

 ### Adding/Editing Content

-Clone and branch the GitHub repo, edit `data.json` according to the format below, push the changes and submit a pull request to `main`.
+Clone and branch the GitHub repository.

+Edit `data.json` according to the format below.
+Include images in `content/`.

+Push the changes and submit a pull request to the `main` branch.

 After your changes are merged into `main`, go to cPanel's GitVersionControl page, click `Manage` --> `Pull or Deploy` --> `Update from Remote` --> `Deploy HEAD Commit`.

 The updated code should have been deployed now.
+If you do not see the changes in your browser, clear the cache and/or browsing history.

 _Note: For GitHub storage saving purposes, videos you want to show on this website should be manually uploaded to cPanel.
 Go to cPanel's FileManager and manually upload the files to `public_html/content/`._